minin43/TTT-Custom-Roles/CONVARS.md

 // Sponge
-ttt_sponge_aura_radius                         5       // The radius of the sponge's aura in meters ttt_sponge_notify_mode                         0       // The logic to use when notifying players that the sponge is killed.
+ttt_sponge_aura_radius                         5       // The radius of the sponge's aura in meters ttt_sponge_notify_mode                         0       // The logic to use when notifying players that a sponge was killed.
+Killer is notified unless "ttt_sponge_notify_killer" is disabled.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
-4 - Notify everyone
-ttt_sponge_notify_sound                        0       // Whether to play a cheering sound when a sponge is killed ttt_sponge_notify_confetti                     0       // Whether to throw confetti when a sponge is a killed ttt_sponge_device_time                         8       // The amount of time (in seconds) the spongifier takes to use
+4 - Notify everyone ttt_sponge_notify_killer                       1       // Whether to notify a sponge's killer ttt_sponge_notify_sound                        0       // Whether to play a cheering sound when a sponge is killed ttt_sponge_notify_confetti                     0       // Whether to throw confetti when a sponge is a killed ttt_sponge_device_time                         8       // The amount of time (in seconds) the spongifier takes to use